 The program cpsasas extracts shape analysis sentences from the output of CPSA.
-Consider the first example (Figure 8.2), which is in the sample file goals.scm.
+Consider the first example in this paper (Figure 8.2), which is in the sample file goals.scm.
 To generate a maximally informative security goal from the initiator point of view with ghci and Make.hs, type

 '''

 $ ghci Make.hs

 Make> sas "goals"

-or

-$ cpsasas goals.scm -o goals_sas.txt

 '''